romiaujla/cargo-sync/knowledge-base/developer/database/tables/user-role-table.md

 # `user_role`

 ## Description
-The `user_role` table stores roles associated with users.
-Each role is linked to a specific user and contains information about the role's content, creation, and modification details.
-This table is useful for applications that need to keep track of user-specific roles or comments.
+The `user_role` table manages the association between users and their roles within the application.
+Each entry in this table links a user to a specific role and includes metadata about the creation and modification of these associations.
+This structure is essential for scenarios where users need to operate under different roles, providing flexibility and control over user permissions and access levels.

 ## Columns